mikeyk730/Rogue-Collection/docs/rogomatic.md

 Replaying a Rogomatic Run
 ====
-Rogomatic is deterministic, so if it plays the same game of Rogue, it will make the same decisions.
+Rogomatic is deterministic, so if it plays the same seed of Rogue, it will make the same decisions.
 You can replay a run by passing the seed and genes on the command line (find these in `rgmdelta`).
 For example:

     RogueCollection.exe b --rogomatic --seed 1755751405 --genes "22 37 35 46 39 18 13 88"